 Drinking tap water nowadays is not as safe as it used to be.
-Even though studies and tests might indicate safe levels of contaminants, a lot of them are not even tested for.
+Even though studies and tests might indicate safe levels of contaminants, some contaminants might not be tested for as a part of standard tests for potable water.
 If you care about your health, filtering your household water is more a necessity than an option these days.
 Water pollution has become a very significant problem that simply cannot be ignored any longer.

 South Africa is a water constrained economy, and is currently rated as the 30th driest country in the world.

-A study has been conducted to determine how long we will have clean water available for everybody and the results are shocking… If we continue at our current rate of consumption, we are already consuming more than our capacity to deliver.
-Looking at the growth pattern of the country this outlook worsens.
-These studies, indicating that we are consuming too much, is based on all water sources in the country being 100% full, and treatment plants performing to design capacity.
-This cannot be further from the truth!
+Predictions to estimate how long the clean water that South Africa has will last have yielded concerning results.
+At our current rate of consumption we are already consuming more water than our water resources can deliver.
+If we then consider the population growth for the country the outlook worsens.
+These predictions are based on the water sources in South Africa being at 100% capacity and treatment plants These studies, indicating that we are consuming too much, is based on all water sources in the country being 100% full and treatment plants performing to design capacity.
+Unfortunately, this cannot be further from reality.

 - Most dams in the country are at levels just above 50% – and that is at the end of the rainy season